-Each year, participants may elect to contribute pretax annual compensation, as defined in the Plan, subject to certain maximum limitations imposed by the IRC (\$19,500 for the year ended December 31, 2020, and \$19,000 for the year ended December 31, 2019).
-Participants who have attained the age of 50 before the end of the Plan year are eligible to make catch-up contributions, also subject to certain maximum limitations imposed by the IRC and IRS.
+Each year, participants may elect to contribute a percentage of their annual compensation as their 401(k) elective deferral contribution, and they may designate all or a portion of their 401(k) elective contribution as pre-tax or Roth after-tax contribution, as defined in the Plan, subject to certain maximum limitations imposed by the IRC (\$22,500 and \$20,500 for the years ended December 31, 2023, and 2022, respectively).
+Participants who have attained the age of 50 before the end of the plan year are eligible to make catch-up contributions, also subject to certain maximum limitations imposed by the IRC and IRS.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans (such contribution, a "rollover").
 Participants direct the investment of their contributions into various investment options offered by the Plan.
-Under the provisions of the Plan, eligible employees are automatically enrolled to contribute 3% of their salary unless a different deferral percentage is chosen or the employee opts not to defer.
-If a different percentage (including zero) is not chosen, the percentage will automatically increase by 1% annually, up to a maximum of 10%.
+Under the provisions of the Plan, eligible employees are automatically enrolled to contribute 3% of their salary unless a different deferral percentage is chosen or the employee affirmatively opts not to defer.
+In addition, each March 1, if a participant is not deferring at least 3% of the participant's pay, the participant will be automatically enrolled again unless the participant affirmatively elects a different deferral percentage each year or affirmatively opts out each year.
+If the employee was automatically enrolled and has not affirmatively made a different election, the percentage will automatically increase by 1% annually, up to a maximum of 10%.

 Under the provisions of the Plan, the Company may make discretionary matching contributions on a percentage, not to exceed 6%, of a participant's elective deferrals.
-Any percentage determined by the Company applies to all eligible persons for the entire Plan year.
+Any percentage determined by the Company applies to all eligible persons for the entire plan year.
 Historically, the Company has matched 50% of the first 6% of eligible compensation deferred by a participant.
-The matching contributions made by the Company are matched to the funds designated by the participant.
+The matching contributions made by the Company are allocated to the investment funds designated by the participant.

-Additional profit-sharing amounts may be contributed at the option of the Company's board of directors, and are also matched to funds designated by the eligible participant based upon the percentage of the participant's compensation to the total compensation of all eligible participants.
-No profit-sharing contributions were made during the year ended December 31, 2020 or 2019.
+Additional profit-sharing amounts may be contributed at the option of the Company's board of directors, and are also allocated to investment funds designated by the eligible participant, based upon the percentage of the participant's compensation to the total compensation of all eligible participants.
+No profit-sharing contributions were made during the year ended December 31, 2023 or 2022.
+It is intended that the actual contributions will be sufficient to fund each year's benefit accrual and also lead to full funding of all accumulated benefits.